Varanasi 1 Day Itinerary

 It is a place to see life and death vividly and intimately and is not a place for the squeamish or faint hearted.
 It is, however, the most amazing places Catherine Coleman has ever been to.

-Here Catherine shares her experience, what you should expect and top things to do if you have a day free to explore Varanasi.
+Here Catherine shares the top things to do if you have a day to explore Varanasi.

 Morning - Arriving in Varanasi